HansselMorales/ProjectsPortfolio/Structures Maintenance Tracking Project/README.md

 ### Site Visits:
 4 out of 9 projects, 2 per group, had a flurry of activity with 4 visits, being above the average number of visits.
-Nonetheless, the projected number of visits was only 2.
+Nonetheless, the projected number of visits was only 2 (only 2 projects met that target, one per group).
 It seems there are a few things to fix there.

 ### Reporting:
 Reports are making their way to the client.
 Nonetheless, there was a global delay of 29 days against the projected time of delivery – could there be unforeseen challenges for the next upcoming project?